sam-astro/Astro8-Computer/README.md

-AIN <addr>  00001   : load data from <addr> to reg A BIN <addr>  00010   : load data from <addr> to reg B CIN <addr>  00011   : load data from <addr> to reg C LDIA <val>  01011   : immediately load <val> into reg A LDIB <val>  01011   : immediately load <val> into reg B LDEXP       01011   : load value stored on the expansion port into reg B STEXP       01011   : copy reg A into the expansion port ADD         00100   : add reg B to reg A, and set reg A = to sum SUB         00101   : subtract reg B from reg A, and set reg A = to sum MULT        00110   : multiply reg B with reg A, and set reg A = to product DIV         00111   : divide reg A by reg B, and set reg A = to quotient JMP <val>   10001   : change counter to <val> (changes which instruction is next) JMPZ <val>  10100   : jump to <val> if the value in reg A is equal to zero JMPC <val>  10101   : jump if the carry bit is set
-STA <addr>  10010   : store value of A into <addr> of memory LDAIN       10111   : load from reg A as memory address, then copy value from memory into A (allows for 16-bit addressing) HLT         10110   : stop the clock
+AIN <addr>  00001   : load data from <addr> to reg A BIN <addr>  00010   : load data from <addr> to reg B CIN <addr>  00011   : load data from <addr> to reg C LDIA <val>  00100   : immediately load <val> into reg A LDIB <val>  00101   : immediately load <val> into reg B LDEXP       00110   : load value stored on the expansion port into reg B STEXP       00111   : copy reg A into the expansion port STA <addr>  01000   : store value of A into <addr> of memory STC <addr>  01001   : store value of C into <addr> of memory ADD         01010   : add reg B to reg A, and set reg A = to sum SUB         01011   : subtract reg B from reg A, and set reg A = to sum MULT        01100   : multiply reg B with reg A, and set reg A = to product DIV         01101   : divide reg A by reg B, and set reg A = to quotient JMP <val>   01110   : change counter to <val> (changes which instruction is next) JMPZ <val>  01111   : jump to <val> if the value in reg A is equal to zero JMPC <val>  10000   : jump if the carry bit is set LDAIN       10001   : load from reg A as memory address, then copy value from memory into A (allows for 16-bit addressing) HLT         10010   : stop the clock
-OUT         10000   : copy value from reg A to display reg
+OUT         10011   : copy value from reg A to display reg

 microinstructions

+(logisim microinstructions are in reversed order.
+Bottom of this list is left of binary code )

+// 0000000000000 1  full
 EO : read from ALU to bus

+// 00000000000 11 0  compact
 SU : enable subtraction in ALU
 MU : enable multiplication in ALU
 DI : enable division in ALU

+// 00000000 111 000  compact
 RA : read from reg A to bus
 RB : read from reg B to bus
 RC : read from reg C to bus